 Take charge of your health by regularly monitoring your blood sugar levels at home, following the guidance of your healthcare provider.
 This proactive approach allows you to gain insights into how your diet, exercise, and medication are impacting your glucose levels, empowering you to make necessary adjustments to your treatment plan.

-Attend Your Prenatal Care Appointments
+Be Diligent About Your Prenatal Care

 Your regular prenatal care appointments are vital for monitoring both your and your baby’s health throughout your pregnancy journey.
 During these appointments, your healthcare professional can offer personalized guidance on managing gestational diabetes and monitor your baby’s growth and development.
 Additionally, they can help you recognize and manage any gestational diabetes symptoms that may occur during pregnancy.